JayYi/loplat-rest-api/README.md

 # loplat-rest-api
 loplat's indoor positioning platform REST API - register a place, recognize a place.

+## Note
+* If you want to have client_id and client_secret to use loplat's inddor poisitioning platform REST API,
+* please, feel free to email at Lamen2357@loplat.com

 ## REST API List
 1. Recognize a place (with WiFi Scan)